Ralph Backstrom: Personal life

 Backstrom's parents were both born near Vaasa in Finland, and met in Kirkland Lake, Ontario.
 He was a cousin of NHL player Daren Puppa.
 He was not related to goalie Niklas Bäckström, nor centre Nicklas Bäckström.

 Backstrom married his first wife, Frances Richard, in April 1961.
 He married his second wife, Janet, in 1985.
 They remained married until his death.
-He had three children: Martin, Diana, and Andrew.
+He had three children from his first wife: Martin, Diana, Andrew.
+He later had a fourth child, Kevin Martin, who was given up for adoption at birth.

 Backstrom died after a long illness on February 7, 2021, aged 83, in his Windsor, Colorado, home.
 Backstrom's brain was donated for study to researchers at Boston University and it was found that Backstrom had been suffering from stage 3 chronic traumatic encephalopathy at the time of his death.